MicrosoftDocs/microsoft-authentication-library-for-python/msal-python-conceptual/advanced/aad-b2c.md

 ---
-title: Use MSAL Python to work with Azure AD B2C
+atitle: Use MSAL Python to work with Azure AD B2C
 description: "You can use MSAL Python to sign-in users with social identities, acquire tokens, and customize the sign-in experience by using Azure AD B2C."
 author: Dickson-Mwendia
 manager: CelesteDG